lxwulf/CW-Deploy/README.md

 ## WARNING!

-> AT THE MOMENT MITOGEN PLUGIN IS DISABLED BECAUSE OF INCOMPATIBILITY I UPDATED ANSIBLE TO 2.10.9 BUT I HAVE STILL PROBLEM WITH MITOGEN I WOULD TRY TO FIX THAT WHEN I HAVE TIME
+> AT THE MOMENT MITOGEN PLUGIN IS DISABLED BECAUSE OF INCOMPATIBILITY.
+I UPDATED ANSIBLE TO 2.11.2 BUT MITOGEN DOESN'T SUPPORT ANSIBLE 2.11+ YET.

 ### **What's the idea of this project?** 💡